drinkbird/drinkbird.github.io/_posts/blog/2017-10-18-not-invented-here.md

 ![Too busy]({{ site.baseurl }}/images/too-busy.jpg)

 When we do evaluate an existing solution, the process is often superficial and biased.
 We only spend a few moments brushing over the basics just to quickly reject them as inelegant, complex or unsuitable.
-The idea of a shiny new implementation quickly takes over, and a proverbial hand starts patting us on the back for the great job we're about to do.
+The idea of a shiny new implementation quickly takes over, and a proverbial hand starts patting us on the back for the great work we're about to do.

-What really happens is that in-house implementations *feel* like they are quicker to develop, but usually the fast part is coming up with a rough idea of what needs to be done.
+In reality, in-house implementations *feel* like they are quicker to develop, but the only fast part is coming up with a rough idea of what needs to be done.
 Dealing with detailed planning, execution, quality assurance and maintenance phases, though, is a whole different story.

-Any solution should come *at minimum* with a good suite of automated tests and sufficient documentation, and skipping any of that in hope to go faster is a recipe for disaster.
-Such speed benefits are only short-term, and the technical debt we create of ourselves slows us down significantly just a few steps later.
+Any solution should come *at minimum* with a good suite of automated tests and sufficient documentation.
+Skipping any of that in hope to go faster is a recipe for disaster, as such speed benefits are only short-term, and the technical debt we create of ourselves slows us down significantly just a few steps later.

 Speed-wise, we should also be thinking about how good our team is with estimations.
-Do we miss our targets often?
-Do we spend most of our time fixing bugs, while core business behaviors are left waiting in the backlog?
+Do we miss our targets a bit too often?
+Do we spend most of our time fixing bugs, while core business behaviors are stuck in the backlog?
 If any of that is true, it's probably not a good idea to put more work our way, especially if we can avoid it by using an existing implementation.

 ## Preconception 2: In-house implementations are cheaper